Online Master's Information Systems

 Ranked Among the Best Online Graduate Business Programs

 Manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Classes begin every 8 weeks and run 5½ weeks long.
+Classes start 9 times per year and run 5 weeks long.

 CTU is institutionally accredited by the Higher Learning Commission www.hlcommission.org